-Emma Curati-Alasonatti is a former UKESF Scholar who graduated in 2017 with a first class MEng in Electronic Engineering from the University of Southampton, where she was the top-achieving female in her cohort.
+Emma Curati-Alasonatti is a former UKESF Scholar who graduated in 2017 with a first class MEng in Electronic Engineering from the University of Southampton.
 During her scholarship she was sponsored by Arm, where she is now employed as an Electronic Engineer.

 In 2018, Emma was awarded Young Engineer of the Year at the annual TechWorks Awards in London for her contribution to the Electronic Engineering profession.
 Emma is passionate about STEM outreach and getting more girls involved in Electronics; in 2017 she wrote a brilliant blog for the UKESF about her experiences in the sector: ‘Where the queues for the loos?’.